Reclaiming Our Lives

 by Kim Childs, CPPC

-During my intensives on The Artist’s Way, there’s an exercise midway through that asks us to track our spending for one week.
+In my courses based on The Artist’s Way, there’s an exercise that asks us to track our spending for one week.
 It’s designed to help us see where our money’s going and whether those expenditures reflect our true values.
-A similar exercise asks us to track how we’re spending our time for a week, hour by hour.
+A similar exercise asks us to track how we’re spending our time for one week, hour by hour.

-It’s the kind of exercise that prompts the question, “Is this really the life I want to be living?”
+It’s the kind of accounting that prompts the question, “Is this really the life I want to be living?”

-Without a doubt, we’re in the midst of a noisy, distracting, anxious time in human history.
+Without a doubt, we’re in the midst of a very noisy, distracting, anxious time in human history.
 We’re pulled in so many directions by electronic communications, omnipresent media and overfull schedules.
-Many people are working more hours and taking work home, and even kids have busier lives than ever.
+People are working more hours and taking work home, and even kids have busier lives than ever.
 There’s a lot of pressure to do, go, keep up and produce, but at what cost?

 If we don’t periodically check in with ourselves to ask whether how we’re spending the currency of our lives reflects our deepest values and desires, we risk losing our lives before they actually end.
 Such is the message of Bronnie Ware in her powerful blog, Regrets of the Dying, which cites the top five regrets of her patients in palliative care.
 Here’s what they said: